 5. Mulch/Fertilizer

-• Hemp is naturally biodegradable
+• Hemp is naturally biodegradable.

-• Hemp mulch is comparably easy to use
+• Hemp mulch is comparably easy to use.

 Neither of these potent and long-lasting chemical solutions is needed with hemp farming.
 Hemp stalks are naturally resistant to most insects, so infestations and crop loss rarely occur.
 With no risk of lost harvests and no need to buy pesticides, this already significantly cheapens the growth process, making it even more viable and versatile.